System know-how for high efficiency roll-outs

 Member of the Executive Board, Head of Railway Data

-Berlin
+Berlin office

 Dr Benedikt Wenzel is a member of the Executive Board and Head of Railway Data and system/RAMS engineering department at NEXTRAIL GmbH in accordance with EN 5012x.
 He has over ten years of experience in the fields of European Train Control System (ETCS) and safety.
 He is also a specialist in data management, including recording, processing and validation.